toluwee/Who-goes-or-stays-/README.md

-# Predicting Customer Churn for Telecommunication Company
+# Who goes or stays?

 ## Project Overview
 I conducted an exploratory data analysis of the customer data of a telecommunication company.
 I also used a logistic regression for customer segmentation to predict churn.
 Insights from the analysis can  inform the company on winning strategies for retention of high value customers.